sguox002/leetcode/leetcode-all.md

 ->>

 ## array
+<<-1144	Decrease Elements To Make Array Zigzag    		45.8%	Medium
+even index element > odd index elements or odd index elements > even index elements (neighboring) only -1 is allowed. to make even smaller, decrease the even to smaller of the two -1 ->>

 <<-1177	Can Make Palindrome from Substring    		35.7%	Medium
 query [L,R,k] choose the substring [L,R] and check if we can replace at most k chars and rearrange to a pal-string.